calvinyusno2359/MatchMakingAlgorithm/README.md

 ## Overview
 The application follows a seven-step process to connect a User to an appropriate Agent
-1. The User arrives in the web page, specifies his `tags` and requests to be connected to an Agent.
+1. The User arrives in the web page, specifies his `tag` and requests to be connected to an Agent.
 2. The match-made-on-rainbow server receives this request and in turn requests rainbow server for an `Anonymous Guest Account` on behalf of User.
 3. Rainbow server creates an `Anonymous Guest Account` for the User and returns a `login_token`.
 5. match-made-on-rainbow server performs an algorithm on the `tag` and a list of currently available of Agents to find matches and returns an `agent_id` before returning to the User.